insidewhy/wildcard-mock-link/readme.md

 - Match requests with arbitrary variables.
 - Provide mocks that match more than one request.
-- Mock subscriptions and push out subscription responses during a test via method calls.
+- Mock subscriptions and send subscription responses after setting up the `MockedProvider` in a test via method calls.
-- Grab the latest mutation/query/subscription for use in test assertions.
+- Grab the mutation/query/subscription requests for use in test assertions.

 ## Documentation